skypjack/entt/docs/md/entity.md

 As highlighted in the last example, the reactive mixin tracks the entities that match the given conditions and saves them aside.
 However, this behavior can be changed.<br/>
-For example, it's possible to _capture_ all and only the entities for which a certain component has been updated but only if a specific value is within a given range:
+For example, it is possible to _capture_ all and only the entities for which a certain component has been updated but only if a specific value is within a given range: